AnayoOleru/awesome-code-guidelines/README.md

 - [Coding Style Guides](./CODE_STYLE_GUIDELINES.md)

-This is my love to the community.
+My :heart: to the community.

 If you like what you've read, don't hesitate to follow me on any or all of my social-media pages: